 Learn about your new community.
 Whether you're in a First-Year Community, Living-Learning Center, or a Residential College, these links will provide you with all the necessary information to learn about your hall and room type.

 If you are bringing a vehicle to campus, purchase a parking permit from Parking and Transportation Services.
 Students can park their vehicle in any of the student lots and garages on-campus with a valid parking permit.
+On move-in day, visitors may park in designated move-in parking areas or at the Ferrell Center.

 For information about dining hall hours and meal plans, please visit Baylor Dining Services.

 Welcome Week is an exciting introduction to the Baylor experience.
 It takes place on Move-In Day through the first day of classes.
 Students will have the opportunity to participate in many Baylor activities and traditions during this four-day period.
 New students are led in small groups by upper-division students as they participate in these events.
 In these small groups, students are encouraged to build long-lasting relationships as they begin their own Baylor journey.
 Some of the events are listed below.
+View the Welcome Week 2016 schedule of events here.

 Academic Convocation, one of the first Baylor traditions you will experience, initiates the new class of Baylor Bears.